demvlad/ESPNow-to-MAVLink-UDP-Bridge/README.md

 Turn on drone with CRSF telemetry enabled.

 Connect to 'mavlink' WIFI access point, what is created ESP32 device for Access point mode.
 The password is 12345678.

-In STA mode device connects to external WiFi point by use login and password configuration.
+In STA mode device connects to external WiFi point by using login and password configuration.
+In this mode It is possible to use the WiFi channel 1 only.

 Receive MAVLink telemetry packets on 14550 UDP port by using MissionPlanner or other GCS program.